 248.11b It is incumbent upon Bahá’í children to surpass other children in the acquisition of sciences and arts, for they have been cradled in the grace of God.

-Whatever other children learn in a year, let Bahá’í children learn in a month.248-5
+Whatever other children learn in a year, let Bahá’í children learn in a month. …248-5

 And again: